jimurick/cmsdata/README.md

 # cmsdata

 This project is a collection of R notebooks that pull data from [www.cms.gov](www.cms.gov).
-The data included in the R package `cmsstars` is pulled and cleaned here.
+The data included in my R package [hospitalstars](https://github.com/jimurick/hospitalstars) is pulled and cleaned here.

 The 4 sources of data are: